Debt Problems Frequently Asked Questions

 If you are insolvent and if you have been discharged from a previous bankruptcy, then you will have the right to file.

-You will however need to have a licensed insolvency trustee who can act for you during your administration.
+You will however need to have a Licensed Insolvency Trustee who can act for you during your administration.

 You may qualify for bankruptcy but at the end of the day, your creditors and your trustee will have the right to oppose your discharge.